 2. The end of a relationship.

 Maybe you just broke up with someone.
 Maybe you are a recent widow/widower.
 Maybe you just haven’t met the right person yet.
 These times are temporary, and the best way to get through it is to surround yourself with family and friends and those who care for you.
 Also, spend time with people who make you laugh, who you have fun with, and who make you feel good.
 Also, keep being a great mom/dad, work hard at your profession, and take time to do things you love—both by yourself and with others and things will change.

 3. Being with the wrong person.

-In this woman’s case, the man she is with is unavailable.
-His terms of the relationship are making her miserable.
-How do I know this?
-Because if she was happy in the relationship, the answers to all of her questions would have been much more positive and uplifting.
+Being with someone who is emotionally unavailable or who is cheating on his/her spouse can make someone feel lonely.
 I personally think that if a person ends a relationship that is making him or her unhappy, the loneliness will get better.
 Maybe at first it would be more difficult, but being free opens the door to meeting someone who will fill your gap of loneliness.

 Surviving loneliness after divorce:

 The thing is, when someone isn’t feeling lonely, everything else in life is manageable.
 Problems seem solvable.
 So you aren’t making as much money as you’d like?
 It’s OK.
 Having issues with your ex-husband?
 It’s OK.
 Your furnace just broke and financially it’s stressing you out?
 It’s OK.
 Even health problems.
 I think people get through things so much better when they have either a spouse or a job or a passion or goal they are working towards that keeps them inspired, and hopeful and happy.
 In other words, when they don’t feel alone.